"That's not good enough!"

 “Gita, I need some finger biscuits tonight.
 The fast is over, so I’m entitled to them."

-Elliot forbade me to do her bidding that night, and I delivered Myrtle’s biscuits the following evening, together with her order for the day.
+Elliot forbade me to do her bidding that night, and I delivered Myrtle’s biscuits the following evening.

 I was greeted with, “I didn’t know your husband was such a horrible man!”